cdapio/cdap/cdap-docs/developers-manual/source/pipelines/getting-started.rst

 revealed by clicking the disclosure triangles to the left of each category label (*Source, Transform, Analytics, Sink, Action*).

-In the middle is the grey, gridded **application studio canvas**, used to create the pipeline on by clicking an available plugin in the left sidebar to add the plugin's icon to the canvas, and then by dragging the icon into position.
+In the middle is the grey, gridded **studio canvas**, used to create the pipeline on by clicking an available plugin in the left sidebar to add the plugin's icon to the canvas, and then by dragging the icon into position.